networkoptix/nx_open_integrations/python/examples/connect_system_to_cloud/readme.md

 For example, you can see how to configure the system default settings and how to connect the system to cloud via APIs.
 The scripts also contain the code for authenticating to a System. (refer to the [Authentication](#authentication) section below).
 To test a script example, insert your information where applicable and run the script.

+You would need to put the system information in the file called systems.csv and placed in the same folder as the script.
+The scripti will load the system information automatically from the file.

 #### Authentication